 Key Contributors to a Healthy, Happy Life

-As such, SAMHSA has delineated four major dimensions that support a life in recovery:
+The U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) has outlined four major dimensions that support a life in recovery:

 - Health – overcoming or managing one’s disease(s) or symptoms.
-For example, abstaining from use of alcohol, illicit drugs, and non-prescribed medications.
-Making informed, healthy choices that support physical and emotional well-being.
+This includes abstaining from the use of alcohol, illicit drugs, and non-prescribed medications and caring for any psychological concerns, as well.
+Health involves making informed, healthy choices that support physical and emotional well-being.

 - Purpose – conducting meaningful daily activities, such as a job, school volunteerism, family caretaking or creative endeavors, as well as the independence, income and resources to participate in society.